fusioncharts/vue-fusioncharts/README.md

 > FusionCharts component for Vue

-FusionCharts component for Vue allows to easily include `FusionCharts` to your `Vue.js` projects.
+The Vue-FusionCharts component lets you easily include FusionCharts in your Vue.js projects.

 ## Installation